Plxsmarex/Shellcode-Toolkit/README.md

 # Issues
 The only issue I had with the Shellcode-Toolkit was that generated shellcode would not work with the C# version of my shellcode loader JITLoader.

 The structure of the generated shellcode is also slightly weird and doesn't look like most other shellcode, probably because of the way this tool generates the shellcode.
-I believe there is a much easier and maybe better way to do it using the Linux version of the GCC C compiler, but I don't use Linux so I can't test it.

 # Credits
 https://print3m.github.io/blog/from-c-to-shellcode - Using C to compile shellcode